Damp and Mould

 How to manage moisture levels:

-• Check mechanical extractor fans are working properly and use appropriately Keep kitchen and bathroom doors closed to prevent moisture escaping into the rest of the house
+• Check mechanical extractor fans are working properly and use appropriately.

-• Drying wet clothes indoors create a lot of moisture.
+• Drying wet clothes indoors creates a lot of moisture.
 Avoid leaving wet clothes / towels to dry indoors without adequate ventilation.
+Use a tumble dryer.

-• It takes a long time for a cold building structure to warm up, so it is better to have a small amount of heat for a long period than a lot of heat for a short time
+• It takes a long time for a cold building to warm up, so it is better to have a small amount of heat for a long period than a lot of heat for a short time.

 Mould